Hosein Ahmadi; Karim Hanafi Niri; Ali Zolghadr; ahmad ahmadi

 Read More

-According to international reports, Iran has ranked 105th and 103rd in the field of social happiness in 2022 and 2021.
+In international reports, Iran has ranked 105th and 103rd in the field of social happiness in 2022 and 2021.
 Regardless of the fact that it is necessary to review the evaluated components of social happiness in this work in relation to Iran's situation, the question arises, under what model should the promotion of social happiness be done?
-Therefore, the purpose of this article was to design a model for promoting social happiness among young people.
-The research approach is qualitative article and qualitative meta-analysis method is used.
+Therefore, the article is to design a model for promoting social happiness among young people.
+The research approach is qualitative and qualitative meta-analysis method is used.
 The statistical population was the sources of youth social happiness research in Noor Mags, comprehensive humanities portal, SID.
-IR and Iran Doc, after screening, 54 sources were analyzed.
-The results showed that the determining factors are in the individual category of hope for the future, in the individual social category are the factors of sense of justice and social security, in the social category are social participation, social capital, social trust, the level of religiosity, and in the social economic category of the social economic base.
-According to the analysis and drawing of the model, it is first necessary to make macro policies in the social, cultural and political fields.
+IR and Iran Doc.
+After screening, 54 sources were analyzed.

 hamid hasani; Homa Doroudi; Firozeh Haji ali akbari